ComSource/satchmo-colissimo/README.md

 ## Changelog

-* Initial release based on the django-colissimo module to
+* Initial release based on the django-colissimo module
 * Applies colissimo rates given a package weight, destination and recommanded level

 ## Roadmap